vercel/next.js/examples/with-apollo-unstated/README.md

 ## The idea behind the example

-This simple example show you how to:
+This simple example shows you how to:
 1. How to Apollo in Next.
 2. How to SSR Apollo in Next.
 3. How to use Unstated to share state across pages.